cdale77/active_job_status/README.md

 ## Configuration

 You need to tell ActiveJobStatus about your memory store.
-This is because we anticipate including options to use different key value stores.
-For now we only support ActiveSupport::Cache.
-You need to use an inializer like this:
+By default, tell ActiveJobStatus to use Rails' built in memory store:

     # config/initializers/active_job_status.rb
     ActiveJobStatus.store = ActiveSupport::Cache::MemoryStore.new

+If you are using Resque or Sidekiq, or have Redis in your stack already for another reason, it's a good idea to tell ActiveJobStatus to use Redis for storing job metadata.
+To do so, you'll first need to configure ActiveSupport::Cache to use Redis for it's store (perhaps by using [this gem](https://github.com/redis-store/redis-rails)).
+Then use the following initializer to tell ActiveJob to use the proper store.
+ActiveJob status will detect Redis and use some nice optimizations.

+    # config/initializers/active_job_status.rb
+    ActiveJobStatus.store = ActiveSupport::Cache::RedisStore.new

 ## Usage